My CIDP Management

 After so many years I have found that FREQUENT all body movement throughout EVERY DAY is my underlying best approach to managing my CIDP!

 My Pain Management for CIDP: To an extent I am in a hard place as at end 2015 with frequent excruciating pain in my legs and lately arms has become a dominating CIDP management issue for me.
 Sitting is particularly problematic.
 I have not found a good solution for pain - and my doctors do not recognize its significance the huge issue it is!
-[I have so far rejected the drug route for pain as this to me is a slippery road to disaster].
-As 2016 begins I am still stuck with the knowledge that frequent movement is really the main ongoing way I have found to reduce the general pain caused by my CIDP.
+As of mid-2017 I remained steadfast in my rejection of the drug route for pain, but this October 2017 I am experimenting with cannabidiol CBD as a potential CIDP pain killer.
+[I will report soon as to whether I find cannabis helpful].
+As 2016 began I was stuck with the knowledge that frequent movement is really the main ongoing way I have found to reduce the general pain caused by my CIDP.
 I avoid the (painful) normal sitting position opting for cross-legs, one leg up, crouching etc. I have also recently found it astonishingly helpful to avoid allowing my feet, legs, hands / wrists and neck to get cold.
 (Cold extremities is a core symptom of my CIDP all year round and winter is very challenging as I feel crushed by the the bodily pain).
 I now wear thick socks in the house and importantly in bed (even in summer).
 I bundle-up to keep warm to excess when outside.
 Indeed, I find it quite effective to "overheat" the feet, legs and hands / wrists for sleep and also keep the whole body at what I would previously have considered way too hot.
 For me the pain reduction benefits vastly outweigh the discomfort of being hot.
 (On the flip side to movement, I have found that total rest in the form of a very long sleep - like 12 hours - also offers relief from pain).

 My Exercises for CIDP: Most of the time I do not feel like moving due to the discomfort of my CIDP: But I force myself as I know the discomfort will be FAR worse without it.
 I do daily stretching to alleviate cramping and I find frequent all muscle movement an essential treatment for my CIDP.
 At first I found that the some exercises were impossible due to extreme muscle tightness or immediate pain or cramp.
 However, I found with perseverance it can be done and it is well worth it.
 For example, I can hold touching my toes for a count of 100 without difficulty now: This is a good leg and back stretch.
 Also I do not give up in the face of potential dangerous symptoms but rather adapt.
 I can develop breathing issues or muscle pain on a run but will absolutely continue the run to completion if at all possible!
 I maintain my weight, indeed cut 10 kg when my breathing issue suddenly became more serious in April 2013.
 Less weight is helpful for nearly all my CIDP symptoms.